-My interests as an artist are very diverse but at present I work primarily as a painter.
-I trained as a portraitist and I retain a keen interest in the human figure and figurative painting, but, at the same time, and since my graduation, I have been busy developing an abstract and semi-abstract pictorial language.
+My practice is, first and foremost, about the expression of emotion.
+I enjoy experimenting with a variety of media but at present I work primarily as a painter.
+I trained as a portraitist and I retain a keen interest in the human figure and figurative painting but I have also developed a strong abstract and semi-abstract strand to my practice.

 I remain fascinated with the endless expressivity of the human figure and drawing and painting from life is a constant exercise that filters into the rest of my practice.
 My work with the figure ranges from quick studies in a variety of media (graphite, chalk, ink, paint and watercolour, among others) to larger pieces and finished portraits.
 Some pieces are quick and instinctual responses, others are the result of careful observation and a longer work process.